ayushichawade/Software-Engineering-Project-Book-Recommendation-System-/README.md

+# 5. Clean Code Development
+•	Readability and Understandability: The code is generally easy to read, with clear function names and variable names.
+For example:load_books_data(), get_user_favorite_genres(), etc., have clear and descriptive names.

 # 9. IDE
 I worked with Visual Code Studio as an IDE for this project, and integrating it with GitHub enhanced efficiency and productivity.<br>
 1. Ctrl+F: Find specific words (variables or def name) to edit or review them<br>